nervina-labs/joyid-docs/pages/apis/ckb/sign-raw-tx.md

   if (connectData.keyType === 'sub_key') {
-    // Build JoyID corresponding witness with subkey unlock entry const unlockEntry = await getSubkeyUnlock("aggregator-url", connection)
+    // Build JoyID corresponding witness with subkey unlock entry
+    // The aggregator url can be found in the next part of this article const unlockEntry = await getSubkeyUnlock("aggregator-url", connection)
     const emptyWitness = {
       lock: '',